 Influencers on social media often establish their own company and create and market their own brand and products.

-Social media influencers embed affiliate links
+Social media influencers embed affiliate links.

 Social media influencers can include products in their content and promote them (Gaenssle & Buszinski, 2023).

-Figure 11 provides an overview of the Youtuber that generate the most revenue worldwide.
+Figure 11 provides an overview of the YouTubers that generate the most revenue worldwide.

 Figure 11: Ranking of YouTubers with most revenue (2022, in million US$)